 When can I celebrate?

-Whilst travelling around Europe may not be possible for the time being, there are plenty of local places to discover closer to home.
+Whilst travelling around Europe is more difficult at the moment, there are plenty of local places to discover closer to home.
 Take that solo retreat to recharge your batteries, or dive right back into your social scene.
 What you’re missing the most right now might differ to the next person, but one thing we all have in common is the ability to nurture our wellness.
 Whatever that means to you.